-Topical discussion with moderator leading discussion with everyone present.
+Topical discussion with moderator leading discussion with everyone in attendance.
 May include additional moderator(s) to direct breakout conversations.

 Three or four participants make very brief remarks, then discuss a topic together.
 Includes a moderator to steer discussion.

-Each presentation consists of 20 slides or images displayed for 20 seconds each, with comment.
-Each presentation lasts 6 minutes and 40 seconds.
+Each presentation consists of 20 slides or images displayed for 20 seconds each, with comment, and lasts 6 minutes and 40 seconds.
 Highest number of presenters possible is 12, fewer if leaving time for questions.

 Like PechaKucha, but without a set format.
-May or may not include slides or images.
-Presentations may be from 3 to 10 minutes long.
-Number of presenters depends on time allotted for each.
+May or may not include slides or images..
+Presentations may be from 3 to 10 minutes long, with number of presenters depending on time allotted for each..

 Moderator announces the topic, and two other people debate.

-To facilitate collaboration, the Spring 2018 Program Committee has created a space for NEA and A.R.T members to develop session proposals together: http://tinyurl.com/NEASpring2018collab
+To facilitate collaboration, the Spring 2021 Program Committee has created a space for NEA members to develop session proposals together.

 Please use this space to connect with your colleagues about potential session topics and formats.
-This collaborative space will be accessible until the deadline for proposals, on September 10, 2017.
+This collaborative space will be accessible until the deadline for proposals, September 18, 2020..

 Please note that proposed sessions involving fewer than three presenters and/or covering overlapping topics may be grouped together.

 All submissions will be acknowledged by the Program Committee.
 If your proposal is selected, your acknowledgment will include instructions about next steps.
-All presenters are required to register for the conference upon acceptance, at the early-bird rate, and to fund their own travel expenses.
+All presenters are required to register for the conference upon acceptance, at the early-bird rate.

-NEA and A.R.T. are committed to making the Spring 2018 Meeting welcoming and accessible to all presenters and attendees.
-Presenters are also required to abide by the NEA Code of Conduct, which can be found here: https://www.newenglandarchivists.org/Code-of-Conduct
+NEA is committed to making the Spring 2021 Meeting welcoming and accessible to all presenters and attendees.
+Presenters are encouraged to ensure that their presentations meet current accessibility guidelines.
+Presenters are also required to abide by the NEA Code of Conduct, which can be found here:

-If you will need specific accommodations, such as interpretive services, to support your participation in this event, please contact the program chairs.
+If you will need specific accommodations, such as interpretive services, to support your participation in this event, please contact the program chair.

 Questions?
-Please contact the Program Committee co-chairs, Rachel Chatalbash at firstname.lastname@example.org and Bonnie Marie Sauer at email@example.com.
+Please contact the Program Committee Chair, Rachel Jirka, at firstname.lastname@example.org